-The UK, which is one of 10 nations believed to be hitting the target, has moved up to third from fourth in the list of proportional spending, while Norway has joined those who are on track.
+The UK, one of 11 nations believed to be hitting the target, is fourth in the list of proportional spending, while the Slovak Republic has joined those who are on track.

-Last year, nine of the allies were estimated to have spent 2% or more on defence, but a real change estimate increase of 4.3% spending within the military alliance has seen members contributing more.
+A real change estimate increase of 2.69% spending within the military alliance has seen members contributing more.

-France is estimated to have spent 2.11% of GDP on defence in the last year, while Germany is reportedly hitting 1.57% – an increase on 2019 but still below the NATO guideline.
+France is estimated to have spent 2.04% of GDP on defence in 2020, while Germany is reportedly hitting 1.56% – an increase on 2019, but still below the NATO guideline.

-Luxembourg was at the bottom of the list with a GDP spend of 0.64%, now the only nation estimated below 1%, while Belgium (1.10%) and Spain (1.16%) remain in the bottom three.
+Luxembourg was at the bottom of the list with a GDP spend of 0.57%, now the only nation estimated below 1%, while Belgium (1.07%) and Slovenia (1.1%) also lie in the bottom three.

-NATO is made up of 30 countries, an increase of one after the Republic of North Macedonia (1.27%) joined earlier this year.
+NATO is made up of 30 countries, an increase of one after the Republic of North Macedonia (1.27%) joined in 2020.

 Iceland, which does not have any armed forces, was not featured on the list.

 Formed in the aftermath of the Second World War, NATO's original goals were to secure peace in Europe, promote cooperation among its members and to counter the threat posed by the USSR, also known as the Soviet Union.